femke77/seeds/README.md

 ````
 heroku run bash -a app-name
 ````
 Then run your script again.
-The same date on localhost will be seeded to the JawsDB when you run
+The same data seeded on localhost will be seeded to the JawsDB when you run
 ````
 npm run seed
 ````
+unless you choose to run the createSeeds.js again.

 You can use this program for project 2 as well - just change the createSeeds code as needed for your models.